BarbaraMae/product-love/readme.md

 - Add css transitions to the show/hide events.

-- Sort by category click event is not accessible with keyboard events.

 - Convert category buttons to dropdown list on mobile.
+Currently the list is limited to 260px height and can be scrolled.

 - Troubleshoot the flex formatting on the individual products.
 Ideally the top of the product title and the bottom of the buy now button would all line up.
 The buy now buttons vary a bit on placement and should be revised.